AndrewAtLarge/BibUpdate/README.rst

   possible when mrlookup_ is used.
-It is also possible to update BibTeX_ entries using MathSciNet_, however, these searches are currently only possible using the ``mrnumber`` field (so this option only does something if combined with the --all option or the -check-all-option).
+It is also possible to update BibTeX_ entries using MathSciNet_, however, these searches are currently only possible using the ``mrnumber`` field (so this option only does something if combined with the --all option or the -check option).

 -o  --overwrite  Overwrite the existing bibtex file with the updated version